AshGw/AES-256/README.md

 ## Recommendations

 I recommend using the genkey() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
-The security of AES-256 lies in the strength of the key and the inability to efficiently search through the vast keyspace, it takes 2^256 attempts to run through all the possible combinations.
-If a brute force attacker runs through 1 trillion combos a second it will still take 10^46 years to run through every possible combination.
+The security of AES-256 lies in the strength of the key and the inability to efficiently search through the vast keyspace a brute force attacker can run through 1 trillion combos a second it will still take 10^46 years to run through every possible one.

 NOTE that securing the key is as important as generating a cryptographically secure one , so